-Feist-Weiller Cancer Center would like to announce that its newest cancer screening program, the lung cancer screening program, has been accredited by The American College of Radiology.
+Feist-Weiller Cancer Center would like to announce that its newest cancer screening program, the lung cancer screening program for current and past smokers, has been accredited by The American College of Radiology.

 The Lung Cancer Screening program was started in 2016 by Dr. Shawn Milligan, a pulmonologist with the Partners in Wellness program and faculty member at Feist-Weiller Cancer Center.
 The program offers a CT (computerized tomography) scan.

 This scan uses a series of x-rays to show the shape, size and location of anything abnormal in the chest that might signal the need for follow up.
 CT scans are very sensitive and can show both cancerous and non-cancerous areas.